pchurchill25/ECEN404-2025SP-Kubernetes-Based-Attacks/How to Build the Cluster.md

 ## Sanity Checks
 1: Make sure the server and the agent node can `ping` each other's ip address.

-2: Sudo into the terminal by typing `sudo -s` and then entering the same password you used to log into `child3`
+2: Sudo into the terminal by typing `sudo -s` - the install process and the `kubectl` command won't work without sudo access.

 3: Make sure your computer is connected to the internet.
 ## Setting up the Server Node